amy231056512-lang/llm-oversight-eval/README.md

 This project studies this question in the context of code review.
 LLMs are asked to evaluate whether a given implementation is correct with respect to a specification.
 When two models disagree, each model is exposed to the other's judgment and supporting evidence before making a second judgment.

 The goal is to examine both independent judgment accuracy and whether deliberation helps models correct mistakes or instead causes previously correct judgments to become incorrect.

+## Motivation
+As a university student, I sometimes use different LLMs to perform the same task and compare their results.
+When they disagree, I often ask them to explain their reasoning and exchange their arguments until they reach an agreement.

+This made me curious about whether this process actually leads to better outcomes.
+I therefore designed, implemented, and documented an experiment to investigate whether one LLM's reasoning can influence another LLM's code-review judgment.

 ## Research Questions